 SFUSD's Science Core Curriculum

-San Francisco Unified School District is committed to a district-wide implementation of the Next Generation Science Standards (NGSS), through a core curriculum, that positively impacts science learning for all students.
-The NGSS call for a shift in the way that science is taught with an increased focus on the doing of science and engineering through making sense of rich phenomena and solving real-world problems.
-As students have increasing access to endless amounts of information, being good at science is no longer defined by a student’s ability to memorize science content but rather in their ability to identify patterns, ask questions, analyze and interpret data, argue from evidence, collaborate with other scientists, and communicate their understandings.
+San Francisco Unified School District is committed to a district-wide implementation of the Next Generation Science Standards (NGSS) through a core curriculum that positively impacts science learning for all students.
+The NGSS call for a shift in the way that science is taught, with an increased focus on the doing of science and engineering through making sense of rich phenomena and solving real-world problems.
+As students have increasing access to endless amounts of information, being good at science is no longer defined by a student’s ability to memorize science content.
+Instead, we are focused on their ability to identify patterns, ask questions, analyze and interpret data, argue from evidence, collaborate with other scientists, and communicate their understandings.

 SFUSD has addressed these shifts by developing a Science Core Curriculum for middle and high school in partnership with SFUSD teachers and experts in the science education field.
 In designing for these shifts, the Core Curriculum aligns with SFUSD’s Vision 2025 and the expectations for student outcomes laid out in the Graduate Profile.
 Specifically, the curriculum engages students in taking on real-life tasks that use San Francisco as the classroom.
 Students are led to build mastery and personalize their learning in their approaches to the real-life tasks.
-A similar process will be happening for elementary science starting in the 2017-2018 school year.
+A similar process has continued for elementary science since the 2017-2018 school year.

-The Core Curriculum has been field tested in science classrooms throughout SFUSD.
-Teacher and student feedback from field testing has been incorporated into this first iteration.
-As teachers across SFUSD begin to teach this first version of the curriculum, their feedback will be sought out to improve the instructional materials through ongoing annual revisions.
+The SFUSD Science Core Curriculum continues to evolve as teacher and student feedback has been incorporated starting with the initial field tests and continuing through its introduction into science classrooms throughout SFUSD.
+Teacher and student feedback will continue to be sought out to improve the instructional materials through ongoing revisions.
 This is a living curriculum that will move and grow over time as the wisdom from teachers across the district is more thoroughly incorporated.
 We are grateful for all of the teachers who have worked to develop this curriculum and look forward to more voices and experiences continuing to improve it.